-A brand new console generation is almost upon us and Sony has been distributing information on what the system can do very sparingly until recently.
-Other details such as pricing, launch line-up and what the console looks like are yet to be revealed.
+A brand new console generation is almost upon us and we finally know what the PlayStation 5 console looks like.
+Other details such as pricing have yet to be revealed.

 In this guide, we will compile all of the actual info that has been released for the console and it will be updated as Sony shells out additional details.
 Closer to the PS5‘s launch we will have a complete buyers guide that will include games, accessories and if applicable which edition is right for you.